 From the government

 We mentioned it earlier: MyFamily has to perform a statutory task.
 For this reason, the government also passes information on to MyFamily.
 Our employees can view this in official sources, such as the Crossroads Banks.
 Sometimes this information will be automatically fed into our systems.
-The processing and use of this data is governed by strict regulations, and only authorised employees of MyFamily have access.

 From a trusted third party

 ‘Trusted’ means that this source has collected your data legally and may also share it legally with MyFamily.
 You will be fully informed of the purpose for which your information was collected, and you will know that the data may be passed on.
 If necessary, we will tell you which party the information comes from during our first contact.